Research Funding Opportunities

 Please refer to the Frequently Asked Questions page for further information about funding for trainees.

-This program offers funding to support pilot projects related to planned multi-center and multidisciplinary bio-imaging projects in humans and/or animals.
-Priority will be given to young researchers who do not have research funds (to cover the cost of acquisition and image analysis), allowing them to collect preliminary data in preparation for grant applications to provincial, federal and international agencies.
-Second priority will be given to senior researchers who do not have financial resources dedicated to the use of bio-imaging techniques and who are committed to applying for funding to provincial, federal, and international agencies.
-The pilot project must lead to submission of a grant application to official agencies.
+The program offers funding in the amount of $20,000 to support pilot projects related to multi-center and multidisciplinary bio-imaging projects in humans and/or animal models.
+Applicants must be QBIN regular or emerging members (refer to our membership directory or become a member).
+Priority will be given to early career investigators, allowing them to collect preliminary data in preparation for grant applications to provincial, federal and international agencies.
+Second priority will be given to mid-career and senior researchers who are initiating new projects in bio-imaging and also require preliminary data .
+The pilot project must lead to the submission of a grant application to recognized agencies.

 Strategic initiatives ($50,000 renewable once)